fieldtrip/website/development/realtime/buffer_java.md

 The directory "realtime/src/buffer/java" contains a couple of Java classes that implement a client-side interface to the FieldTrip buffer (socket connections only).
 The classes wrap FieldTrip-style header structures, events, and client connections to a server.

-The following Java code example demonstrates how to use the interfac
+The following Java code example demonstrates how to use the interface:

 ```java
     import java.io.*;